apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 4. Centralized caching can improve overall cluster memory utilization.
 When relying on the OS buffer cache at each DataNode, repeated reads of a block will result in all *n* replicas of the block being pulled into buffer cache.
 With centralized cache management, a user can explicitly pin only *m* of the *n* replicas, saving *n-m* memory.

+5. HDFS supports non-volatile storage class memory (SCM, also known as persistent memory) cache in Linux platform.
+User can enable either memory cache or SCM cache for a DataNode.
+Memory cache and SCM cache can coexist among DataNodes.
+In the current implementation, the cache data in SCM will be cleaned up when DataNode restarts.
+Persistent HDFS cache support on SCM will be considered in the future.

 Use Cases
 ---------